All Episodes

 Furthermore, on September 9th of this year, just a few days ago, I hadn't heard about it until I started digging into this.

-Fulton County judge Kevin Farmer ruled that the RICO charges against all 61 defendants have to be dismissed.
+Fulton County Judge Kevin Farmer ruled that the RICO charges against all 61 defendants have to be dismissed.

-That's in that's incredible.
+That's incredible.

-But the state attorney general, according to this judge, didn't have authority under Georgia law to bring the indictments under RICO without the governor's approval.
+Well, the reason, this is all very convoluted and legalese and something I don't understand, but the state attorney general, according to this judge, didn't have authority under Georgia law to bring the indictments under RICO without the governor's approval.

-Oh my goodness.
+Oh, my goodness.

-In any case, Georgia's attorney general is going to appeal the dismissal of the RICO charges.
+In any case, Georgia's Attorney General is going to appeal the dismissal of the RICO charges.

 In any case, there do remain the domestic terrorism and arson charges.